ajmette/cs325_project1/README.md

     2. download the requirements.yaml file

-    3. run command <code> conda env create -f requirements.yaml </code> to create a conda evironment with the needed requirements
+    3. run command "conda env create -f requirements.yaml" to create a conda evironment with the needed requirements

     4. download urls.txt and scrappingProgram.py files